M Osman Ali: Career

 Ali was involved in the Khilafat Movement in 1920 and later in the Non-Cooperation Movement.
 While the Non-cooperation Movement was going on he started a jute trade in Narayanganj, East Bengal.
 He helped organise the Pakistan movement in Narayanganj.
 In 1930s, he published Sabuz Bangla (Green Bengal), a literary magazine.

 With the beginning of the Pakistan Movement based on the Lahore Resolution of 1940, Ali organised the movement in Narayanganj.
 In 1946, he was elected a member of the Bengal Legislative Assembly.
 He defeated Khwaja Habibullah, the last Nawab of Dhaka.
 He was awarded the title Khan Sahib by the British Government, which he disavowed in 1944 for the policies of the British Raj.

 Ali served as the president of Narayanganj City Muslim League from 1942 to 1947 and the vice president of Dhaka District Muslim League.
 On 23 June 1949, he helped found the Awami Muslim League.
 He was involved in all the major movement of East Pakistan, the Language Movement of 1952, Six point movement and the 1969 uprising in East Pakistan.

 Family and legacy

 Ali was married to Jamila Osman and later Awami Muslim League president Amirunnesa Begum.
 He died on 19 March 1971.
 His eldest son, AKM Samsuzzoha (d.
 1987), joined politics and was elected to the East Pakistan Provincial Assembly.
 He was elected a member of parliament of Bangladesh in 1973.
 He was awarded posthumously Independence Day Award in 2011.
 Shamsuzzoha's eldest son, Nasim Osman (d.
 2014) joined Bangladesh Jatiya Party and became an MP in the elections of 1986, 1988, 2008 and 2014.
 The second son, Salim Osman got elected as an MP from the same constituency in 2014.
-The third son, Shamim Osman joined Bangladesh Awami League and became an MP from another constituency in Narayanganj during 1996-2001 and 2014–present.
+The third son, Shamim Osman joined Bangladesh Awami League and became an MP from another constituency in Narayanganj during 1996-2001 and 2014–2024.